joe-singh/VUV_Geometry/README.md

 but the increment in PMT angle is always +1 (there is no increment on the sample angle since it loops over an array which has all the angles in it already).

+Also note that this script gives arguments in lines 38 and 39 to the previous two files.
+Remember to change these arguments if necessary.

 output: .root MC files in the directory specified on line 10.
 NOTE this directory is hardcoded into line 41 which actually determines where the output files go.
 The actual structure is directory/angle_x/\*.root where x is the sample angle.